La Reforma

-Both of these laws were later integrated into the Constitution of 1857, which also contained many other liberal reform measures.
+Both laws were later integrated into the Constitution of 1857, which also contained many other liberal reform measures.
 It was published on February of that year and was meant to come into power in September.
-The constitution allotted considerable power to Mexican states and well as giving Congress power over the President.
-Conservatives pushed back against the parts of the constitution that were perceived to infringe upon the rights of the church, and controversy was further inflamed when the government mandated that all civil servants take an oath to uphold the new constitution which left Catholic public servants with the choice of either keeping their jobs or being excommunicated.
+The constitution allotted considerable power to Mexican states and gave Congress power over the President.
+Conservatives pushed back against the parts of the constitution that were perceived to infringe upon the rights of the church, and controversy was further inflamed when the government mandated that all civil servants take an oath to uphold the new constitution, which left Catholic public servants with the choice of keeping their jobs or being excommunicated.

 In December, a section of the army under Félix Zuloaga rebelled under the Plan of Tacubaya.
-The controversy that had raged throughout the year convinced President Ignacio Comonfort to accept the plan, amounting to a self coup, which recognized him as president and increased his executive powers, believing that he could bring about a compromise between radical liberals and conservatives.
+The controversy that had raged throughout the year convinced President Ignacio Comonfort to accept the plan, amounting to a self-coup, which recognized him as president and increased his executive powers, believing that he could bring about a compromise between radical liberals and conservatives.
 When that failed, and the country began to plunge into civil war, he resigned, and the constitutional line of succession handed the presidency over to Benito Juárez, president of the Supreme Court.
 The War of the Reform broke out, lasting three years, between the liberal government under Benito Juárez and the conservative government under Zuloaga and others.
 During the war, Juárez outright nationalized most church properties in the states under his control.
 The war raged until December 1860, when the liberals emerged triumphant.

-Almost immediately after the end of the war, Napoleon III used Juarez's suspension of foreign debts as a pretext to invade Mexico in 1862 and sought local help in setting up a client state.
-Seeing this as an opportunity to undo the Reform, conservative generals and statesmen joined the French and invited Habsburg archduke Maximilian to become Emperor of Mexico.
-Emperor Maximilian however, proved to be ideologically a liberal and actually ratified the Reform laws.
-Regardless, the government of Benito Juárez resisted, and fought the French and Mexican Imperial forces with the material and financial aid of the United States.
-The French withdrew, leading the monarchy to collapse in 1867.
-The liberals achieved a decisive victory, and the Constitution of 1857 would remain in force all throughout the dictatorship of Porfirio Diaz until he was overthrown by the Mexican Revolution, when the Constitution was replaced by the Constitution of 1917, which remains in force to this day.
+Almost immediately after the end of the war, French Emperor Napoleon III used Juárez's suspension of foreign debts as a pretext to invade Mexico in 1862 and sought local help in setting up a client state.
+Seeing that as an opportunity to undo the Reform, conservative generals and statesmen joined the French and invited Habsburg Archduke Maximilian to become Emperor of Mexico.
+Maximilian, however, proved to be ideologically a liberal as emperor and actually ratified the Reform Laws.
+Regardless, Juárez's government resisted and fought the French and Imperial Mexican forces with the material and financial aid of the United States.

+The French withdrew, which caused the monarchy to collapse in 1867.
+The liberals achieved a decisive victory, and the Constitution of 1857 would remain in force all throughout the dictatorship of Porfirio Diaz until he was overthrown by the Mexican Revolution.
+It caused the Constitution to be replaced by the Constitution of 1917, which remains in force to this day.